 HLG is the type of HDR that broadcasters will use when they launch HDR channels.
 It's not so useful now, but given that most of us keep the same TV for years, it's good to know that it will work with the new channels.

-Unlike HDR10, Dolby Vision costs the manufacturer a license fee to use.
+Unlike HDR10, Dolby Vision costs the manufacturer a licence fee to use.
 Cost aside, the key difference between it and HDR10 is metadata - this is the data that makes up the quality of the picture.
 HDR10 gets one dump of information for every film and TV show compatible with HDR; this means the HDR version of what you're watching will be the same regardless of the TV it's being displayed on.
 Dolby Vision, on the other hand, can react to what's on screen by accounting for the brightness, colour and contrast of different TVs.